Jhogd/Jakes_Blogs/_posts/2023-15-05-Tic-Tac-Toe and Euler.md

 well as beginning to make the min max function and best move function for the AI.
 I hope to

-get over halfway done with the entire program by the end of the day.
+get over halfway done with the entire program by the end of the day tommorow.